-This is the most dangerous characteristic trait of a narcissistic person; this can be subtle and extremely hard to detect as they know how to act when needed, their lack of empathy is because of low emotional intelligence, meaning they do not get what others feel.
-They are unable to put themselves in another’s shoes, cannot genuinely love and care for any other person, have no genuine remorse or guilt.
+This is the most dangerous characteristic trait of a narcissistic person; this can be subtle and extremely hard to detect as they often have cognitive empathy, meaning they can think emphatically on how to act when needed, their lack of emotional understanding on Empathy is because of low emotional intelligence, meaning they do not get what others feel.
+They are unable to put themselves in another’s shoes.
+They cannot genuinely love and care for any other person.
+They have no genuine remorse or guilt.
 They will go through the motions when getting married, having a baby, or a death of someone supposedly close to them, yet this is all an act, they do not know this is abnormal as they can only see how others act so put a mask on, they can not feel what others feel, some later in life when they’ve pushed everyone away might realise they don’t feel the same that others do.

 5. A Belief They Are Unique And Special.

 They believe they are one of a kind, that they are unique and all others don’t understand them.
-Thus making them think others are inferior to them, and other people do not matter to them, they feel others don’t have the same things in common as them, often using other people’s passions as their own and passing them off as their own, which they can not keep up as it’s not who they indeed are.
+Thus making them think others are inferior to them.
+Other people do not matter to them.
+They feel others don’t have the same things in common as them, often using other people’s, hobbies, dreams and passions as their own and passing them off as their own, which they can not keep up as it’s not who they indeed are.